spdk/spdk/doc/ftl.md

 - Shorthand: gc, reloc

 Since a write to the same LBA invalidates its previous physical location, some of the blocks on a band might contain old data that basically wastes space.
-As there is no way to overwrite an already written block for a ZNS drive, this data will stay there until the whole zone is reset.
-This might create a situation in which all of the bands contain some valid data and no band can be erased, so no writes can be executed anymore.
+Since writing to random locations on the base device may incure additional Write Amplification Factor, FTL strives to issue sequential workload in large blocks within each band.
+This might create a situation in which all of the bands contain some valid data and no band can be freed, so no writes can be executed anymore.
 Therefore a mechanism is needed to move valid data and invalidate whole bands, so that they can be reused.

 ```text